Medicare in Wisconsin

 Find affordable Medicare plans in Wisconsin

-More than a million people are on Medicare in Wisconsin (about 1,126,000), according to the Centers for Medicare & Medicaid Services.
+More than a million people are on Medicare in Wisconsin (1,152,127), according to a 2018 report from the Centers for Medicare & Medicaid Services.
 We’ll walk through the various options you may have for Medicare coverage in Wisconsin.

 What is Original Medicare in Wisconsin?

 The federal Medicare program is called Original Medicare, which includes Part A (hospital insurance) and Part B (medical insurance).
-This is the health insurance program for eligible Americans and legal residents aged 65 or over, or who qualify through disability.
+This is the health insurance program for eligible American citizens and legal residents aged 65 or over, or certain younger people who qualify through disability.

 Medicare Part A and Part B both have annual deductibles you may need to pay before Medicare covers your medical services.
 They also have copayments and/or coinsurance amounts for you to pay for many services.